Graham Coughlan: Newport County

 On 20 October 2022, Coughlan was appointed manager of League Two club Newport County on a two-and-a-half-year contract with Newport in 19th place in League Two after 14 league matches of the 2022–23 season.
 Newport finished the 2022–23 season in 15th position in League Two.
 Newport County reached the fourth round of the 2023–24 FA Cup, losing 4–2 to Manchester United of the Premier League.
 Newport finished the 2023-24 season in 18th place in League Two.

 On 20 June 2024, Coughlan departed the club by mutual consent.

 Boston United

 On 19 November 2024, Coughlan was appointed manager of National League side Boston United, the side sitting in 23rd position at the time of his appointment, seven points from safety.
 On 24 November 2024, he took charge of his first game, beating Braintree Town 3-1.
 He was named National League Manager of the Month for March 2025 following a run of twenty points from nine matches, leading the Pilgrims outside of the relegation zone having been twelve points from safety at the start of the month.
 The club secured safety in their penultimate match of the season, an achievement that Coughlan himself labelled 'a miracle'.

 In June 2025, fellow National League side Hartlepool United had an approach for Coughlan rejected.
+On 11 January 2026, Coughlan was sacked by the club after a run of 1 win in 11 league games, leaving the Pilgrims 17th in the National League.

+Barrow

+In March 2026, Coughlan was appointed to an advisory role to interim manager Sam Foley at League Two club Barrow.
+Following relegation, he departed the club at the end of the 2025–26 season.

+Waterford

+On 6 May 2026, Coughlan was appointed head coach of League of Ireland Premier Division club Waterford on a short-term contract until the end of the season.